SahebSh/FLAMEGPU/examples/FloodPedestrian/readme.md

-# FLAME GPU Example: Pedestrian Flood Navigation
+## FLAME GPU Example: FloodPedestrian Model

 A model which combines the flood model (see separate flood model example) with the FLAMGPU pedestrian navigation example.